-Queensland Wire Industries v BHP (High Court)
+Queensland Wire Industries v BHP (HCA)

 High Court of Australia

-Justices Wilson, Deane, Dawson, Toohey
+Chief Justice Mason and Justices Wilson, Deane, Dawson, Toohey

 Keywords